 University of Nottingham researchers have developed 100 percent biodegradable and edible food packaging made from plant carbohydrates and proteins.
 The packaging has the potential to replace polluting plastics materials whilst improving storage, safety, and shelf life.

 Professor Saffa Riffat, from the Faculty of Engineering at the University of Nottingham, said: “While plastic materials have been in use for around a century, their poor degradability is now known to cause serious environmental harm.
 This has led to more stringent recycling targets and even bans coming into force.
-We need to find degradable solutions to tackle plastic pollution, and that is what we are working on.”
+We need to find degradable solutions to tackle plastic pollution, and that is what we are working on.

 “In addition to being edible, degradable, strong and transparent, the packaging materials we are working on have low gas permeability, making them more air tight.
 This feature cuts moisture loss, which slows down spoilage, and seals in the flavour.
 This is of great importance for the quality, preservation, storage and safety of foods.”